 We are going to mostly discuss the successes this week, and close with the losses.
 And we are starting closest to home, being part of the British mainland, though Cornish readers may wish me to say that they believe it to be an island, separated from us by the river Tamar.
 And as so it is only fitting that they have a language all their own.

-So here we have John Gilbert Cock, and he was born in Cornwall, where we also have Cornish, or Kernewek, which originated, some say, in France, and was spoken by half the population of Cornwall in the Middle Ages, but died almost completely in December 1777, along with one of its last speakers, Dolly Pentreath, of Mousehole.
+Back to the subject of today`s card, Cornish, or Kernewek, which originated, some say, in France, was spoken by half the population of Cornwall in the Middle Ages, but died almost completely in December 1777, along with one of its last speakers, Dolly Pentreath, of Mousehole.

 One of the reasons for its decline was that the Tudors made the Cornish speak only English, as retaliation for their uprising against the Crown in 1549.
 And though it almost certainly remained, to spite them, it was an underground language and almost certainly hidden from the public eye.